HMBadgujar/Crypto-tracker/README.md

-# CoinPulse - Crypto Tracker
+# CryptoPlace - Crypto Tracker

 Your all-in-one solution for tracking the dynamic world of cryptocurrencies.
 Monitor real-time prices, view historical data, and stay ahead of market trends.